 3) To ensure every residential institution where children are looked after by the state has a system of independent visiting advocates to inform children about their rights and provide support when necessary to ensure these rights are upheld.

 The campaign was conceived and championed by our dear friend and colleague, the late John Kemmis.
 Heather and Megan from Sheffield Children in Care Council gave the campaign its name – Advocates4U.

 Campaign strategy group

-Advocates4U is run by a campaign strategy group co-ordinated by Article 39.
-Members of the group:
+Advocates4U is run by a campaign strategy group co-ordinated by Article 39:

-- Brigid Robinson, Managing Director, Coram Voice, and Co-Chair National Children’s Advocacy Consortium
+- Brigid Robinson, Managing Director, Coram Voice and Coram Group Young People’s Programmes

 - Jenny Clifton, Article 39 Expert Panel